 Fall Retreat: The fall retreat offers incoming first-years a weekend away from Drake to meet other Honors students, learn more about the Honors program, and participate in exciting outdoor activities (last year's retreat featured ziplining, Zorb balls, and black light dodgeball).
 Anyone interested in the Honors program is welcome to join.
 Students can register through the Honors Student Council or in the Honors office.
 The retreat is early in the year, so don’t miss it!

-SARDEL: SARDEL stands for Students and Administrators Reading and Discussing Enlightening Literature, and is an event held one evening a semester at President Maxwell's home.
+SARDEL: SARDEL stands for Students and Administrators Reading and Discussing Enlightening Literature, and is an event held one evening a semester at the University President's home.
 The goal of SARDEL is to bring together students and administrators of Drake University for thought-provoking discussions of scholarly literature.
 A group of approximately fifteen students participate, and typically read the selected book over either summer or winter break.
 Past selections have included Shadow of the Wind, Catch 22, and American Pastoral.
-Then, in September/February, the Maxwells host a wonderful formal dinner themed to match the topic of the book, and enlightening discussion follows.
-Attendance is limited, so if you are interested, seek out an application form from the Honors office and get reading!
+Then, in September/February, the President hosts a wonderful formal dinner themed to match the topic of the book, and enlightening discussion follows.
+Attendance is limited, so if you are interested, ask for an application form from the Honors office and get reading!

 Random Night Outing: The RNO is an event that occurs once or twice a year where honors students come together and explore Des Moines.
 In the past, RNOs have included visiting an art gallery with a Drake art professor, as well as visiting a Buddhist temple with a Drake professor of religion.
 These events combine exciting opportunities to experience Des Moines with a little education along the way!
 Space is limited for these events, so keep an eye out for information regardingi the next RNO.